-Amendments to the Freedom of Information Act 1982 (FOI Act), which commenced on 1 May 2011, require agencies to publish copies of material released to FOI applicants within 10 days of the relevant decision.
+The Freedom of Information Act 1982 (FOI Act) requires agencies to publish copies of material released to FOI applicants within 10 days of the relevant decision.

 We will provide access to copies of released documents and include a brief description of those documents in the FOI Disclosure Log.
 Please note that the list of documents in the log is not exhaustive and does not include the following:

-- documents to which access has been refused or which are exempt from release under the FOI Act
+- documents to which access has been refused or which are exempt from release under the FOI Act; and/or

-It is hoped that this measure will enable members of the public and the media to quickly and easily obtain access to material which has already been released under the FOI Act.
+The purpose of this measure is to assist members of the public and the media to obtain access to material which has already been released under the FOI Act.